mchancan/citylearn/README.md

 ## License

-CityLearn itself is released under the MIT License (refer to the LICENSE file for details).
+CityLearn itself is released under the MIT License (refer to the LICENSE file for details) for academic purposes.
+For commercial usage, please contact us.

 ## Citation